 The Last of Us, Part 2 is a brutal, epic video game experience, set in a post-apocalyptic America devastated by a fungal infection that transforms humans into monsters.
-Death runs rampant throughout the grueling game-play, both as inflicted by and upon all the major characters and in terms of motivating a seemingly endless cycle of vengeance.
+Death runs rampant throughout the grueling game-play, both as inflicted by and upon many of the characters and in terms of motivating a seemingly endless cycle of vengeance.

 These quiet, candle-lit shrines are centered on painted or carved images of the martyred Seraphite Prophet.
 Bouquets of wild flowers are scattered on the floor around the Prophet’s image and written petitions are affixed to curious mat-like wall-hangings made out of sticks.
 These latter practices are reminiscent of present-day vernacular roadside shrines and of the wooden ema votive plaques offered by adherents of the Shinto faith.